ibilley7/ibilley7/README.md

-## 💻 About Me!
+## 🪲 About Me!
-Hi, I’m Imirie.
-I'm a third-year student at University of Maryland studying Computer Science.
+Hi, I’m Imirie!
+I'm a third-year student at University of Maryland,  studying Computer Science.

 ## 📖 Skills